BEWARE: Busy thieves targeting vehicles for catalytic converters

 "Titanium, platinum, copper are some of the things that go into them," said Poutous.

-Vehicles can still run without a converter "but they'll sound you lost your muffler.
+Vehicles can still run without a converter "but they'll sound like you lost your muffler.
 You'll know something is wrong," he said.

 Sugar Land police suspect Wednesday's attempted theft may be connected to the earlier incident at the First Colony Mall parking lot.